tudorcebere/profile/_pages/about.md

   - /about.html
 ---

-👋 I am first-year PhD student at Inria 🇫🇷, supervised by Aurélien Bellet.
-Currently, I am a research intern at the Vector Institute 🇨🇦 hosted by Nicolas Papernot.
+👋 I am second-year PhD student at Inria 🇫🇷, supervised by Aurélien Bellet.
+Currently, I am an OpenDP intern at Harvard in Salil Vadhan's group.
+Previously, I was a research intern at the Vector Institute 🇨🇦 hosted by Nicolas Papernot.

 🔍 **Research & Interests**: I am interested in differential privacy (DP) and its applications in making useful machine learning models with privacy guarantees.
 More generally, I am interested in (provable) AI safety.